TRaSH-/TRaSH-/README.md

 ## Support My Work

-If you find value in these guides and want to support continued development, please consider using the **Sponsor** button above.
+If you find value in these guides and want to support continued development, please consider using the **Sponsor** button.
 Your support helps maintain and expand this resource for the entire community.

 ---